 Any correspondence from a co-worker or client must be answered as quickly as possible.

 Tools have been provided for communicating with team members and collaborating on projects.
 Meetings will be scheduled for at least once a week.
-Times are to be discussed and agreed upon between the employee and manager.
+Times are to be discussed and agreed upon between the employee and the manager.

 5. Insurance and liability.